 I tracked some of these people down.
-For instance, I found one of the children at the center of a spectacular poltergeist case from the 1950′s.
+For instance, I found one of the children at the center of a spectacular poltergeist case from the 1950’s.
 I was sure the now-grown kids would confess that they had thrown the objects themselves.
-Since I started out as a skeptic this was the only thing I could conceive of them saying.
+Since I am essentially a skeptic (curious skeptic) this was the only thing I could conceive of them saying.
 This isn’t what she said.
 Neither child believes that ghosts or poltergeists were responsible, but the objects did go flying, nevertheless, so something must have moved them.
 No one on the scene investigating what happened thought the kids were playing a prank—not the detective assigned to this case, or the reporters who wrote about it, or the lab scientists sent up from Duke.

-Objects fly, the dead make appearances, (something makes an appearance or is perceived) and people sometimes know things that they have no way of knowing through the five senses.
+Objects fly, the dead make appearances, (or something that is interpreted as the dead is perceived) and people sometimes know things that they have no way of knowing through the five senses.
 These strange things happened and still do.